VictorCMiraldo/lw2019-generics-workshop/presentation/slides.md

 * Recursion!

+\pause
+\alert{But why do we need it?}

+\pause
+Sit tight...

-## Recursion Example
+## Explicit Recursion Improvised

-At what point do we start needing information about recursive parts of a datatype?
+When do we start needing information about recursive structure?

 ```haskell
 shapeEq [1,2,3] [5,6,7] == True